Val d'Isère Restaurants and Dining

-If you would prefer something a little special then try La Fruitiere, it has much acclaim and its popularity has snowballed so much in recent years that you’ll need to book a table if you wish to eat between 12.30-2pm.
+If you would prefer something a little special then try La Fruitière, it is highly acclaimed and its popularity has snowballed so much in recent years that you’ll need to book a table if you wish to eat between 12.30-2pm.
 Situated at the top of the La Daille gondola it is also a perfect location to meet non-skiers who can buy a pedestrian ticket for the lift.

 And after a long lunch it's not uncommon for diners here to move straight to apres ski at La Folie Douce which is part of the same building!